finos/fluxnova-release-parent/README.md

 ## Contributing

-Have a look at the main Flowave [CONTRIBUTING.md](https://github.com/finos/flowave-bpm-platform/blob/main/CONTRIBUTING.md) file for our general contribution guidelines and governance policies.
+Have a look at the main Fluxnova [CONTRIBUTING.md](https://github.com/finos/fluxnova-bpm-platform/blob/main/CONTRIBUTING.md) file for our general contribution guidelines and governance policies.

 ## License